 The main highway that goes through Valley of Fire State Park in East-West direction is Nevada State

-Highway 169 which connects into Interstate Highway I-15 on both ends.
+Highway 169 (Valley of Fire Highway) which connects into Interstate Highway I-15 on both ends.

 Map: Click here to see interactive Google Map showing location of Valley of Fire State Park

 Visitors seeking to tour the City of Lights may find a tour of this natural wonder more colorful and brighter than

 The Elephant Rock near Valley of Fire Road and near the East Entrance of Valley of Fire State Park.

 The Arch Rock, also known as Arch of the Gods.

 The Valley of Fire is a theater for the imagination.
 Arch Rock, Piano Rock, Duck Rock, Fire Canyon, the